nephilimboy/XeniumNFV/README.md

 # XeniumNFV (This Project Moved to Gitlab and not Supported on Microsoft Github anymore !)

-https://gitlab.com/nephh/XeniumNFV (Become Private Repository will be available on august 2018!)
+https://gitlab.com/nephh/XeniumNFV (Become Private Repository will be available on September 2018!)

 ToDo (2018.6.11)
 + Add Veth pairs support (For traffic Shaping and SFlow Agent support) currently support Path Peer -> Critical